Wasting Light: Background

-Wasting Light was recorded using entirely analogue equipment until post-mastering.
+Instead of recording the album in a modern studio, Grohl decided to record in his garage in Encino, Los Angeles.
+Grohl said: "There's poetry in being the band that can sell out Wembley but also makes a record in a garage.
+Why go into the most expensive studio with the biggest producer and use the best state-of-the-art equipment?
+Where's the rock'n'roll in that?"
+Grohl felt it was a way to make an innovative "primal sounding" record, subvert expectations, and "make records the way we used to fucking make records".
+Wasting Light was recorded using entirely analog equipment until post-mastering.
 Grohl said he felt digital recording was getting out of control: "When I listen to music these days, and I hear Pro Tools and drums that sound like a machine it kinda sucks the life out of music."
 According to Grohl, the analog strategy would make the record "sound rawer and somewhat imperfect; Chris Shiflett agreed that "rock n'roll is about flaws and imperfections".
 Hawkins wanted to avoid the "artificial sound" of contemporary recording and believed an analog project would help the band reclaim artistic freedom.

 Vig initially thought the idea was a joke.
 He warned the band that they would have to play well, as mistakes were not easily corrected without digital technology.
-The band spent three weeks in pre-production and rehearsals at their usual studio, Studio 606, where the composition was completed, going "from forty songs to fourteen".
+The band spent three weeks in pre-production and rehearsals at their usual studio, Studio 606, where the composition was completed, going "from forty songs to fourteen."
 They rehearsed the songs with the intent of recording them live in Grohl's garage, unlike their previous approach of coming up with parts during the recording process.
 The band committed to not changing what they recorded; according to Smear, "Whatever we did, we didn’t change it.
-If a distorted vocal went through a pedal, that’s what it was going to be.”
+If a distorted vocal went through a pedal, that’s what it was going to be."